davezych/shience/readme.md

 A C# library for carefully refactoring critical paths.
 It's a .NET port(ish) of Github's Scientist library. (https://github.com/github/scientist)

 ##How do I do science?
-Let's pretend you're doing the same thing as in Scientist's example and are changing the way you're handling permissions.
+Let's pretend you're changing the way you're handling permissions.
 Unit tests help, but it's useful to compare behaviors under load, in real conditions.
 Shience helps with that.

 ```csharp
 //Set a publisher